Mannerheimintie

-The street begins at Erottaja in the city centre, near the Swedish Theatre and continues in a northernly direction past the Stockmann department store.
+The street is 5.5 kilometres long and begins at Erottaja in the city centre, near the Swedish Theatre and continues in a northernly direction past the Stockmann department store.
 It then continues as a main thoroughfare past the districts of Kamppi, Töölö, Meilahti, Laakso and Ruskeasuo, until it finally merges into the busy Tampere Highway (E12), which leads outside the city towards Hämeenlinna and Tampere.
 (Geographically, the highway only ends in central Tampere, as a small street called Kalevan Puistotie.)